git-fuck/gitfuck/README.md

 ## CAN I FORK IT?

 Sure.
-As long as you agree to the terms of GitFuck's license (GPLv1).
+As long as you agree to the terms of GitFuck's license (APSL).

 ## WHY?